-Hofseth has committed to invest in 5 full scale Ovum, the five units come with six MTB (Maximum Allowable Biomass) development licenses.
+Hofseth has committed to invest in 5 full scale Ovum 20000 units.
 The small-scale test system started operating on the 9th of October and the initial data is promising.
-The technology has proven more efficient than expected, showing a lower feed conversion ratio, faster growth, and very low mortality rate.
+The technology has proven more efficient than expected, showing a lower feed conversion ratio, faster growth, and an almost zero mortality rate.

-Sea lice are a major challenge in the salmon farming industry.
-With this technology, the concern is effectively eliminated.
-With the implementation of the Ovum units, we are seeing an improvement in fish welfare, no sea lice infestation, and hence, a reduction in both feed usage and no sea lice treatment operations.
+One of the key problems this technology addresses is lice infestation.
+Currently, lice infestation costs us approximately 21.10 NOK per kg of Head on Gutted (HOG) produced due to increased feed consumption and lice treatment operations.
+With the implementation of the Ovum units, we are seeing an improvement in fish welfare, no sea lice infestation, and hence, a reduction in both feed usage and sea lice treatment operations.
 With its technology, Hofseth is well-prepared to expand using the environmental licenses anticipated to be issued.